-A student enrolled in Bachelor of Business Administration (BBA) program specializing in Travel and Tourism Management in Fall' 2006.
-The student fulfills the graduation requirements of BBA in Travel and Tourism Management specialization upon completing 120 credit hours with a CGPA of 3.0 or above.
+A student enrolled in Bachelor of Business Administration (BBA) program specializing in Travel and Tourism Management in Fall' 2015.
+The student fulfills the graduation requirements of BBA in Travel and Tourism Management specialization upon completing 120 credit hours with a CGPA of 2.0.

-In this scenario, the same student could complete an additional 21 credit hours of another major, per se in Marketing or in any other major(s) that is/are offered at the time of petition for such an award, to become eligible to earn the second degree at the SUC.
+In this scenario, the same student could complete an additional 30 credit hours of another program/major, per se in Marketing or in any other major(s) that is/are offered at the time of petition for such an award, to become eligible to earn the additional degree at the SUC.

-The total of 141 credit hours has the following breakdown: General Education requirement 36 credit hours Business Education requirement 63 credit hours Major requirements (for the first degree) 21 credit hours Major requirements (for the additional degree) 21 credit hours Total requirements 141 credit hours
+The total of 150 credit hours has the following breakdown: General Education requirement 36 credit hours Business Education requirement 63 credit hours Major requirements (for the first degree) 21 credit hours Program / Major requirements (for the second additional degree) 30 credit hours Total requirements 150 credit hours